Home » Where I’ve Been » Kelowna Travel Map: Okanagan Routes, Bridges and Arrival Logistics

 Where is Kelowna?

-Kelowna is the heart of British Columbia’s interior, situated halfway between Vancouver and the Rockies (Banff).
+Kelowna is the heart of British Columbia’s interior, positioned between Vancouver and the Canadian Rockies.
 It sits on the eastern shore of the massive Okanagan Lake, a 135km long body of water that dictates every driving route in the region.

 FYI: Click on the blue “More Options” link in the map below to open the full interactive map.
 From there, you can see exact vineyard routes, bridge locations, and save your pins directly to your phone.